antoinepryy/TDA602-man-in-the-middle/README.md

 This is why we decided to use the library Scapy to help us on our project.
 However, we also decided to add a custom countermeasure part to our project's goal, with the ARP Poisoning detector script, which was really interesting to make.

-From the different tests that we realised, we are satisfied of our scripts which work as attended (as the pictures show).
+From the different tests that we realised, we are really satisfied of our scripts which work as attended (as the pictures show).
+Thanks to the MITM script, we spoof the IP of our victims and make all their traffic transit by our machine.
+In the case of telnet sniffing, we manage to fetch the credentials and use them to steal the content of the shadow file on the server.
+With the http sniffing, we also manage to fetch the credentials and are able to log into the client's account on the login page.
+Finally, the ARP Poisoning detector launches alerts when it detects that there is the same MAC address for multiple IPs in the local ARP table.

 With this project, we can note that perform a Man In The Middle attack can be very feasible for a determined attacker.
 Even more with nowdays tools like Ettercap, Driftnet, etc.
 Since this attack relies on the fact that you have to be already connected to the target network, it can be extremely difficult to realise in real case scenarios when it comes to